2014 Wythenshawe and Sale East by-election

-On 13 February 2014, a by-election was held for the UK parliamentary constituency of Wythenshawe and Sale East, following the death of the former MP, Paul Goggins.
+A by-election for the United Kingdom parliamentary constituency of Wythenshawe and Sale East was held on 13 February 2014, following the death of incumbent Labour Party MP Paul Goggins.
+The election was won by Labour candidate Mike Kane with a greatly increased share of the vote.

-The election was won by Mike Kane of the Labour Party with a greatly increased share of the vote compared with the 2010 general election.
-UKIP, which had previously performed poorly, came second, beating the Conservative Party into third place.
-The Liberal Democrats lost their deposit.
-The turnout was 28.2%, compared with 54.3% for the 2010 general election.
+The UK Independence Party (UKIP) came second with a large increase in vote share, having previously performed underwhelmingly in the seat.
+Both governing parties performed poorly: the Conservative Party fell to third place, and the Liberal Democrats lost their deposit.

 Background

 On 30 December 2013, Goggins became seriously ill after collapsing while running.
 He died in hospital on 7 January 2014 following complications from a brain haemorrhage.